janakg/era-s9/README.md

 ## Training
 Run for 20 epochs with LR of 0.01 and Batch size of 512

+1. We are using albumentations for image augmentation
+2. We are using Depthwise Separable Convolution for 3-block
+3. We are using Dilated Convolution for all layers
+4. GAP

 ###Metrics
 <!-- ![Training Metrics](image.png) -->